Nymph Errant: Synopsis

 The scene opens with the beach crowd singing the virtues and pitfalls of an afternoon at the beach ("Neauville-Sur-Mer").
 Madame Arthur and Hercule are chatting when Alexei, a Russian violinist joins them.
 Alexei tries to explain to Madame Arthur the "Russian soul".
 Count Mantalini joins the trio, and wonders what Alexei is currently depressed about.

 After some prodding, Alexei admits that he is in love with an English girl, a friend of de Croissant, Evangeline.
 Madame Arthur promises to introduce Alexei to Evangeline.
 Clarissa Parks, a cocotte, sees the Count and Alexei and tries to join the group.
 She is rebuffed by Madame Arthur, much to the chagrin of Count Mantalini.
 As she looks back at the others, she sings ("Cocotte").

-Evangeline and André enter to find Evangeline's school friend, Madeleine, and Evangeline discovers that Madeleine has previously been a kept women, sent to Lausanne because her lover wanted a mistress with social polish.
-Evangeline tells her tale of meeting André, and that he treats her like a daughter, not a lover.
+Evangeline and André enter to find Evangeline's school friend, Madeleine.

+Evangeline discovers that Madeleine was previously a kept woman.

+Madeleine was sent to Lausanne because her lover wanted a mistress with social polish.

+Evangeline tells her tale of meeting André, and explains that he treats her like a daughter, not a lover.

 As they catch up, Madame Arthur interjects herself to introduce Alexei and Mantalini.

 André receives a call announcing that he has received the financial backing needed to mount his next production.
 However, Evangeline decides she does not want to be a star.
 Andre promptly disengages with her and takes Madeleine to Paris to be his star.

 Mantalini takes advantage of the situation to suggest a trip with Evangeline to Venice.
 She reluctantly agrees, and Mantalini is off to make preparations.
 Once gone, Alexei comes back and expresses his love for Evangeline and begs her to go with him to Paris.
 When Alexei tells her to "jump in... experiment", she runs away with him ("How Could We Be Wrong").